spawaskar-cora/cora-docs/docs/user-guide/mobile-readiness/index.md

 !!! tip

-    For smartphones and tablet size and under, the top right side navbar will be displayed as a hamburger menu
+    For smartphones & tablet sizes and under, the top right side navbar will be displayed as a condensed hamburger menu :material-menu:

 ## Login